Creative Industries Advisory Group

 - Diane McLafferty, Deputy Director, Culture and Historic Environment

-- Carolyn Rae, Head of Creative Industries, Screen and Media
+- Simon Cuthbert-Kerr, Head of Creative Industries, Screen and Media

 - Elinor Owe, Team Leader, Creative Industries and Media Policy